Museum-grade quality prints Worldwide shipping Largest video game art selection in the world Lifetime guarantee on prints

 18 Sep 2020 â‹… 6 min read

-Arkane Studios is 20 years young this year.
-It's no secret Cook and Becker is deeply enamoured with the games and game art of the studio.
-Games like Dishonored and Dishonored 2, Prey or the newly announced - and spectacular looking - Deathloop all exude an artistic quality that's rare to find in video games.
+Arkane Studios is 25 years young this year.
+It's no secret that Cook and Becker is deeply enamoured with the games, game art and art direction of the studio.
+Games like DISHONORED and DISHONORED 2, PREY or DEATHLOOP all exude an artistic quality that's rare to find in video games.

 Hold on - rare?
-Perhaps this sounds surprising in an era when most modern-era video games are fantastic-looking?
-Yet in a sense, they are: most studios take full advantage of the possibilities in graphics display, outdoing one another in their quest for the fastest frame rates or use of groundbreaking ray-tracing technology.
+Perhaps this sounds surprising in an era when most modern-era video games look fantastic?
+Yet in a sense, they are: most studios take full advantage of the possibilities in graphics display, outdoing one another in their quest for the highest resolution, fastest frame rates or use of groundbreaking ray-tracing technology.

 Dishonored 2 concept art